kadjahoe/Dashboard/README.md

 ## _Debounce Functionality:_ from RXJS library

     The debounce function delays the
-    processing of the keyup event until
+    processing of the key-up event until
     the user has stopped typing for a predetermined amount of time.
 This prevented the (slider that is used
     to set the threshold for chronically